Improve Website Accessibility Without Compromising Design

 Why Website Accessibility Matters

-"15% of the world’s population lives with some form of disability" – World Health Organization
+15% of the world's population — over 1.3 billion people — lives with some form of disability. — World Health Organization

 Understanding WCAG 2.1 Guidelines

-WCAG (Web Content Accessibility Guidelines) is the international standard for digital accessibility.
-The 2.1 AA level is widely accepted for compliance.
+WCAG (Web Content Accessibility Guidelines) is the international standard for digital accessibility, published by the W3C.
+The WCAG 2.1 AA level is the benchmark widely adopted for compliance — it is the standard Singapore's IMDA recommends for public sector digital services and the level most enterprise clients specify in procurement requirements.

 Design Considerations for Accessibility